 In June 2001, the Financial Accounting Standards Board issued Statements of Financial Accounting Standards No. 141 (FAS 141), "Business Combinations," and No. 142 (FAS 142), "Goodwill and Other Intangible Assets."
 FAS 141 requires that all business combinations initiated after June 30, 2001 be accounted for using the purchase method of accounting.
 FAS 142, which became effective for the Company in fiscal year 2003, prohibits the amortization of goodwill and intangible assets with indefinite useful lives.
 FAS 142 requires that these assets be reviewed for impairment at least annually, or more frequently if impairment indicators arise.
-Other intangible assets with finite lives will continue to be amortized over their estimated useful lives.
+Other intangible assets with finite lives will continue to be amortized over their estimated useful lives and assessed for impairment under FAS 144.